 Re-blooming Christmas Cactus

-Although they’re cacti, they don’t grow dry; water plants weekly as the top inch of soil gets dry, and provide it with half-strength fertilizer each time you water.
+Although they’re cacti, they don’t do well in dry conditions; water plants weekly as the top inch of soil gets dry, and provide it with half-strength fertilizer each time you water.
 Every third week, give it clear water instead.
 Avoid drafty areas for your cactus – chilly blasts aren’t good for it.

 To have your cactus bloom for Thanksgiving or Christmas next year and each year thereafter, mark your calendar for September 19 as the date to begin the re-blooming process.
 A combination of cool temperatures and darkness is the cue these plants need to bloom, so move the cactus to a place with cool, 60-degree nights and only nine hours of sunlight daily.
 After approximately six weeks, Thanksgiving cactus will flower, and after two to three months, Christmas cactus blooms.